SepehrHariri/SepehrHariri/README.md

 # Hi there, I'm Sepehr 👋

-With 5+ years of hands-on experience in software development, I'm currently focused on building intelligent systems powered by AI and Machine Learning.
+I am a software engineer with over 4 years of expertise, specializing in AI and Machine Learning.
+Eager learner and sharer, proficient in Computer Science, Web Development, and Software Engineering.
+Passionate about leadership, teamwork, problem-solving, and coding, with a keen interest in Python full-stack development.
+Enthusiastic about tackling business challenges and leveraging technology for innovation.

 I design and implement intelligent solutions that turn abstract ideas into real-world applications.
-I have a strong interest in NLP, LLMs, and generative models.
+I have a strong interest in DS, ML, DL, NLP, and generative models.

 I'm an eager learner and team player, with hands-on experience in full-stack development and a growing portfolio of AI-driven applications.

 ## 🧠 Current Focus
-- Applying NLP and LLMs to real-world challenges
+- Applying DL, and NLP to real-world challenges
 - Contributing to open-source AI tools
 - Building smart, scalable applications with Python & Node.js